-How the bibic programme will impact on your family life varies depending on your child’s needs, condition and the family dynamics. bibic aims to help you understand your child and how life is for them, but overall the impact on the family is positive; for example we will suggest strategies to improve communication, reduce negative behaviours, promote independence and encourage the family to work together successfully.
+How the bibic programme will impact on your family life varies depending on your child’s needs, condition and the family dynamics. bibic aims to help you understand your child and how life is for them, but overall the impact on the family is positive.
+For example, we will suggest strategies to improve communication, reduce negative behaviour, promote independence and encourage your family to work together successfully.
 Your whole family can enjoy watching your child’s achievements.
-We encourage siblings to attend assessments as this will give them a sense of involvement in their brother or sister’s life.

 Can other family members attend my child’s assessment?

 We are a family driven organisation and encourage immediate and extended families as well as other people involved in a child’s development to attend together.
 It is important to point out, however, that as parents you need to be responsible for any siblings that may attend.
 Whenever possible we try to involve the siblings and other family members in the learning and delivery of parts of the programme.

 We do not diagnose at bibic, however there are times when it may be relevant to carry out a screening within the assessment for a particular condition.
 This screening will not provide a diagnosis, but it will give an indicator of the likelihood of the condition being present, and may therefore provide some insight into a child’s difficulties.
 This may support parents/carers to gain additional investigation into their child’s condition.

 The screeners currently used at bibic cover the following areas:

 - Asperger’s syndrome

 Our therapists come from a range of backgrounds, including education, home education, care services, as well as vast experience of working with children and adults with learning difficulties.
 All new therapists are trained in house for 6 months before they assess on their own and are also required to complete CCET training through the British Psychological Society, which usually takes a year to attain.